We earn a commission for products purchased through some links in this article.

 The keto diet is fast becoming a favourite when it comes to weight loss, but what does it entail?
-From what it is to foods you can eat on the ketogenic diet, like vegetarian Keto diet ideas, we've got it covered.
+From what it is, to foods you can eat on the ketogenic diet and vegetarian Keto diet ideas, we've got it covered.

 The Ketogenic diet – or keto diet as it’s commonly called – is proving very popular among celebrities and everyday folks alike.